packit/packit.dev/content/docs/CLI/create-bodhi-update.md

       repository, it defaults to the current working directory

     Options:
-      --dist-git-branch TEXT          Target branch in dist-git to release into.
+      --dist-git-branch TEXT          Comma separated list of target branches in dist-git to create bodhi update in.
+                                      (defaults to repo's default branch)

       --koji-build TEXT               Koji build (NVR) to add to the bodhi update (can be specified multiple times)

       --update-notes TEXT             Bodhi update notes
       --update-type [security|bugfix|enhancement|newpackage]
                                       Type of the bodhi update